-For purposes of this Health & Safety Plan, "close contact" is considered to be students/employees who are simultaneously in the same lab/shop/classroom and/or students who share a dorm floor/unit.
+For purposes of this Health & Safety Plan, "close contact" is considered to be students and employees who are simultaneously in the same lab/shop/classroom and/or students who share a dorm floor/wing.

-General Education classes, which are relatively short in duration compared to daily shop and lab time, will follow a prescribed seating chart that provides for social distancing to the greatest extent possible.
-In the event a student tests positive, and has been in a general education class within two (2) days prior to the onset of symptoms or two (2) days prior to the positive COVID-19 test if the individual is asymptomatic, the General Education instructor will provide the seating chart to the Health & Safety Team.
+While general education classes will begin the spring 2022 semester in a virtual format, it is anticipated that these classes will return to in-person learning during the spring semester at a date yet to be determined.
+When the general education classes do begin meeting in person on campus, "close contact" will be defined as follows.
+Based on the relatively short duration of these classes, compared to daily shop and lab time, general education classes will follow a prescribed seating chart that provides for social distancing to the greatest extent possible.
+In the event a student tests positive, and has been in a general education class within two (2) days prior to the onset of symptoms or two (2) days prior to the positive COVID19 test if the individual is asymptomatic, the General Education instructor will provide the seating chart to the Health & Safety Team.
 The team will refer to the seating chart to identify students who were within six (6) feet of the positive case to evaluate the need for quarantine.